Bootstrap for Lattice Yang-Mills theory: Bootstrap algorithm

-The Wilson paths form different multiplets under the symmetry group.
+The Wilson paths form different multiplets of the invariant group.
 Within each multiplet, the symmetry group permutes different Wilson paths.
-When constructing the positivity matrices, some multiplets are much more important than others.
-So we discard positivity constraints from less important multiplets.
-More precisely, several WAs are not related with other WAs by the LEs, such as the \(4\times 4\) square Wilson loop under \(L_{\mathrm{max}}=16\).
-We believe that such WAs and the open Wilson paths to construct them are relatively unimportant.
+When constructing the positivity matrices, some multiplets are more important than others.
+We kept only the most important multiplets.
+More precisely, several WAs are not related to other WAs by the LEs, such as the \(4\times 4\) square Wilson loop at \(L_{\mathrm{max}}=16\).
+We believe that such WAs and the open Wilson paths out of which they are constructed are relatively unimportant.

-To better illustrate the efficiency of these reduction and selection techniques, take an example of the correlation matrix for the paths \(0 \rightarrow 0\), at \(3D\) and \(L_{\mathrm{max}}=16\): it has a huge size \(6505\times6505\).
-After the symmetry reduction and truncation of the multiplets, the positivity of the correlation matrix becomes the positivity conditions of 20 smaller matrices \footnote{The invariant group \(B_3\times \mathbb{Z}_2\) has 20 irreducible representations.}, each with size:
+As an example, take the correlation matrix for the paths \(0 \rightarrow 0\) at \(3D\) and \(L_{\mathrm{max}}=16\).
+It has a huge size \(6505\times6505\).
+After the symmetry reduction and selection of the multiplets, the positivity of the correlation matrix reduces to postivity of 20 smaller matrices, each corresponding to its irrep, with sizes:

 So the SDP gets greatly simplified.